Financial Aid for Law Students

 Frequently Asked Questions (FAQs)

-The Higher Education Community Bursary (previously known as CDC/CCC Bursary) is funded by the Singapore Government and provides financial assistance to Singapore Citizens pursuing their first MOE-subsidised law programmes at SUSS.
+The Higher Education Community Bursary (previously known as CDC/CCC Bursary) is funded by the Singapore Government and provides financial assistance to Singapore Citizens pursuing their first MOE-subsidised full-time undergraduate programmes at SUSS.
 This Bursary is awarded based on financial needs.

 The application, notification and disbursement periods are as follows: